 It tends to affect runners more than other athletes.
 But it's not that common, and doctors don't know exactly why it happens.
 It might be a lack of water, injury to the bladder, or the breakdown of more red blood cells in aerobic exercise.

 Some drugs, like the antibiotic penicillin or the cancer drug cyclophosphamide, can cause blood in your urine.
 It also might happen if you take medications like aspirin or the blood thinner heparin, especially if you already have a condition, like a urinary tract infection, that makes your bladder bleed more easily.
+Blood thinners by themselves are not the cause of blood in the urine, so the cause still needs to be investigated.

 A hard hit, typically in your lower back area, can make blood show up in your urine.
 It might happen in a fall or a car accident or if something heavy hits you.
 Often it gets better on its own with rest, though a doctor should keep an eye on you to make sure you're recovering well.
 If your injury is severe, you may need surgery.